What is stamp duty?

 staged payment - this involves an initial SDLT payment on the ‘lease premium’ (the amount you paid for the lease) if it falls above the SDLT threshold (ie £250,000 under the standard rates set out above).
 There is usually an additional 1% SDLT payment due if the total rent over the life of the lease (called the 'net present value') is over £250,000

 For more information on stamp duty and shared ownership, see the Government's guidance.

 Are there any exemptions?

 Normally, even if SDLT does not need to be paid because the price of a property falls below the threshold, an SDLT return must be filed.
-However, there are certain situations in which SDLT doesn’t need to be paid and a return doesn’t need to be filed, including:
+However, there are certain situations in which SDLT doesn’t need to be paid and a return doesn’t need to be filed.
+These include when:

 a freehold property is purchased for less than £40,000